-- There are some who think Hyaluronic Acid Injections are a fantastic treatment because there are studies documenting short-term relief offered by these injections.4-5
+- There are some who think Hyaluronic Acid Injections are a fantastic treatment because there are studies documenting short-term relief offered by these injections.4

-- However other studies are stacking up against hyaluronic acid injection treatment, documenting a lack of clinical effectiveness, as well as a greater risk of adverse events with its use.6
+- However other studies are stacking up against hyaluronic acid injection treatment, documenting a lack of clinical effectiveness, as well as a greater risk of adverse events with its use.5

 Comparing Platelet Rich Plasma, Prolotherapy injections and hyaluronic acid injections

-- In other research published in the Archives of physical medicine and rehabilitation, doctors demonstrated that PRP provided significant healing of the meniscus 9 as well as out out-perform hyaluronic acid in patients with knee joint cartilage degeneration.10
+In other research published in the Archives of physical medicine and rehabilitation, doctors demonstrated that PRP provided significant healing of the meniscus 9 as well as out out-perform hyaluronic acid in patients with knee joint cartilage degeneration.7

 Platelet Rich Plasma Therapy is a “blood injection” taken from the patient’s own blood and “reduced” down to plasma that is heavy with platelets.
 Blood plasma platelets hold and encourage many healing growth factors that stimulate healing in degenerated tissues.
 PRP has also been shown to be superior to hyaluronic acid injections.

-In the medical journal Arthroscopy, doctors in Spain write: “Plasma rich in growth factors showed superior short-term results when compared with hyaluronic acid in a randomized controlled trial, in alleviating symptoms of mild to moderate osteoarthritis of the knee.”11
+In the medical journal Arthroscopy, doctors in Spain write: “Plasma rich in growth factors showed superior short-term results when compared with hyaluronic acid in a randomized controlled trial, in alleviating symptoms of mild to moderate osteoarthritis of the knee.”8

 Here is a summary of further research findings:

 - Research published in the British Journal of Sports Medicine suggests: Platelet Rich Plasma injections for knee osteoarthritis were more effective at reducing pain and increasing range of movement than hyaluronic acid injections.9

 - Doctors in Iran writing in Clinical medicine insights.
 Arthritis and musculoskeletal disorders found PRP injections more effective than hyaluronic acid injections in reducing symptoms and improving quality of life and is a therapeutic option in select patients with knee osteoarthritis who have not responded to conventional treatment.10

-- Worse for hyaluronic acid, researchers writing in the The Journal of arthroplasty found no clinical outcome significance in comparing Hyaluronic Acid and Placebo.15
+- Worse for hyaluronic acid, researchers writing in the The Journal of arthroplasty found no clinical outcome significance in comparing Hyaluronic Acid and Placebo.12

-- Doctors report that combining platelet-rich plasma and hyaluronic acid has the same efficacy of platelet-rich plasma only, administered in higher volume.16
+- Medical university researchers in Italy report that combining platelet-rich plasma and hyaluronic acid has the same efficacy of platelet-rich plasma only, administered in higher volume.13

 - Doctors at the University of California at Davis report that PRP contributes to articular cartilage lubrication.
-PRP provides lubrication.22
+PRP provides lubrication.14

 Hyaluronic Acid Injections MAY CAUSE accelerated knee degeneration

-In the medical journal Clinical neurology and neurosurgery, doctors revealed that while Hyaluronic Acid Injections injections can provide significant pain relief and improvement in activity of daily living function for patients with knee osteoarthritis, the reduction in pain WITHOUT SUPPORTIVE REPAIR can increase in knee adduction movement and cause excessive loading on the knee joints, which may further accelerate the rate of knee degeneration.17
+In the medical journal Clinical neurology and neurosurgery, doctors revealed that while Hyaluronic Acid Injections injections can provide significant pain relief and improvement in activity of daily living function for patients with knee osteoarthritis, the reduction in pain WITHOUT SUPPORTIVE REPAIR can increase in knee adduction movement andcause excessive loading on the knee joints, which may further accelerate the rate of knee degeneration.15

 Are Hyaluronic injections low-value health care?

-This research letter (the title above in the Journal of the American Medical Association) backed that up with “based on high-quality evidence that hyaluronic acid injections were not associated with clinically meaningful improvement in symptoms compared with placebo injections.”18
+This research letter (the title above in the Journal of the American Medical Association) backed that up with “based on high-quality evidence that hyaluronic acid injections were not associated with clinically meaningful improvement in symptoms compared with placebo injections.”16

 Side-Effects and Reactions